UWPCE-PythonCert/PythonCertDevel/source/modules/Tutorial.rst

 Directly printing things is not all that useful -- though Python does make a good calculator!

-Do do anything more complicated, you need to store values to be used later.
-We do this by "assigning" them to a variable.
-SAve the follwing in a variables.py file:
+To do anything more complicated, you need to store values to be used later.
+We do this by "assigning" them to a "variable", essentially givng them a name.
+Save the follwing in a ``variables.py`` file:

 .. code-block:: python